ZGurney/iib-project/notes/logbook/211011-daily-note.md

 ## Meeting with Rich

-_Met Rich at 10.00 to 11.00 on Monday 11 October 2021 to review fundemental theory underpinning project, including:_
+_Met Rich at 10.00 to 11.00 on Monday 11 October 2021 to review fundamental theory underpinning project, including:_

 ### 1. What kind of neural process will we be using in this project?